Snowfable/home-ed-resources/podcasts.md

 ---
 layout: default
-title: Podcasts
+title: The Education Hub
+description: sharing resources for all children at home
 ---

 {% include_relative nav.md %}

-# Listening in
+# Podcasts
 Podcasts are a great way of accessing various topics.
 Many universities and other establishments offer podcasts as a way for people to keep up with new discoveries and latest research.

 ## Ask the Nincompoops